9 Reasons You’re Not Losing Weight (Hint: not all of them have to do with diet and exercise!)

 YOU’RE SUPER STRESSED-OUT

-Stress, as with sleep deprivation, hidden toxicities, and gut-imbalance, can lead to hormone imbalance by constantly raising your cortisol levels.
+Stress, as with sleep deprivation, hidden toxicities, and gut-imbalance, can cause hormone imbalance by constantly raising your cortisol levels.

-As previously discussed, hormone imbalance is usually bad news for our weight loss efforts.
+As previously discussed, hormone imbalance is typically bad news for our weight loss attempts.
 Not only that, but it can wreak havoc on your metabolism – in fact, we may even burn fewer calories when we’re stressed!

-In addition, stress can fuel our cravings and we may reach for foods higher in sugar and empty calories (“comfort foods”) in order to soothe ourselves.
+Besides, stress can fuel our cravings and we might reach for foods higher in sugar and empty calories (“comfort foods”) in order to soothe ourselves.
 This, in turn, can eventually make overeating in response to stress a habit.

-To combat these nasty side-effects of stress, practice mindful eating and make sure to find ways to regularly de-stress through-out your week.
+To fight these nasty side-effects of stress, practice mindful eating and make sure to find ways to regularly de-stress through-out your week.

-This doesn’t have to be something that induces more stress!
-Simple, quick, everyday activities are often enough (or better) at relieving stress than the big vacations or special events in our lives.
+This doesn’t have to be something that creates more stress!
+Easy, fast, everyday activities are often enough (or better) at relieving stress than the big vacations or special events in our lives.

 Ask yourself, what daily activities already bring me joy?
 Make a point to notice them, feel gratitude for them and create more space for these activities in your life.

-Most likely, if you’re struggling to lose weight, the cause may be a number of factors.
+Most likely, if you’re struggling to lose weight, the reason might be a number of factors.
 No one thing exists in a vacuum as our bodies always function holistically.

 This post isn’t meant to give you a full cleansing or weight loss protocol.
-I highly recommend you work with a health kinesiologist or biofeedback practitioner who can test your body to determine if you’re experiencing any toxicities, food intolerances, hormone imbalance and the like, and develop a personalized wellness plan for you.
+I highly recommend you work with a health kinesiologist or biofeedback practitioner who can test your body to determine if you’re experiencing any toxicities, food intolerances, hormone imbalance and the like, and develop an individual wellness plan for you.

 Not being able to lose weight despite our best efforts can be frustrating, to say the least!
-I hope this blog helps to shed some light on what the causes may be so you are empowered to take action.
 When our bodies are in balance we’re more likely to effortlessly lose weight!